-This endangered plants in the desert is typically known, grows on the island of Mahé in the Seychelles.
+These endangered plants in the desert are typically known, to grow on the island of Mahé in Seychelles.

 It is the only species of the genus Medusagyne and receives that name due to the shape of the fruits that grow on it.